Last Updated on August 26, 2021 by Oddmund Groette

 - The average win day is 693 USD

 - The average losing day is 462 USD

 Hence, the expected profit per day is 358 USD.
 This is actually very good.
-Size per position is just 5 000 USD and on average this strategy gives 29 fills per day (29 different stocks).
+The size per position is just 5 000 USD and on average this strategy gives 29 fills per day (29 different stocks).
 This strategy trades both long and short every day.
 Backtesting this further back I get even better results (but the trading environment was better).

 Different sectors have different patterns.
-Some tend to correlate more or less with the market (S&P 500), some don’t go with the market at all, others hardly move at all etc. There are so many ways to trade.
+Some tend to correlate more or less with the market (S&P 500), some don’t go with the market at all, others hardly move at all, etc. There are so many ways to trade.
 You have to keep looking for patterns that make logical sense.
 You can’t trade oil stocks the same way as you trade utilities.